vrockai/pipeline-test/docs/content.md

 ---

-## VEBA: a modular end-to-end suite for in silico recovery, clustering, and analysis of prokaryotic, microeukaryotic, and viral genomes from metagenomes.
+## VEBA: a modular end-to-end suite for in silico recovery, clustering, and analysis of prokaryotic, microeukaryotic, and viral genomes from metagenomes
- 12.10.2022, _JL Espinoza, CL Dupont_

-With the advent of metagenomics, the importance of microorganisms and how their interactions are relevant to ecosystem resilience, sustainability, and human health has become evident.
-Cataloging and preserving biodiversity is paramount not only for the Earth's natural systems but also for discovering solutions to challenges that we face as a growing civilization.
-Metagenomics pertains to the in silico study of all microorganisms within an ecological community in situ, however, many software suites recover only prokaryotes and have limited to no support for viruses and eukaryotes.

 [Source](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-022-04973-8)

-10.1186/s12859-022-04973-8

 ---